Seeking Appointments is Costing You Sales, by Sharon-Drew Morgen

 1. creating a double sale – the first being to get them to buy the appointment;

-2. calling people who haven’t (yet) self-identified as buyers, are in the middle of their discovery process, and don’t see a need for an appointment;
+2. calling people who haven’t (yet) self-identified as buyers, are in the middle of their discovery process, and don’t see a need for an appointment or they would have contacted you;

 3. placing hundreds of calls to get one appointment when you could use the same time/effort to actually find a real buyer and make a sale.